ConnorY97/ConnorYoung/_posts/2020-02-05-Dread-Engine.markdown

 categories: [Portfolio, CPP]
 ---

+This is not bold
 <b>Your markdown accepts html</b>
+This is also not bold

 ## Dread Engine Mk1
 My first attempt at creating a custom renderer.
 It is an OpenGL based renderer with simple OBJ loading and 2 set lighting sources.